superbderrick/AndroidFeatures/README.md

 # AndroidFeatures

-In order to remind some android features make some demo projects with udacity kotlin course.
+In order to study some android features with simple app projects

 ## FeatureList
   - Basic app